What is a retail Shop Lease in Queensland

 - Other exemptions listed in section 5A of the Act.

 If you lease premises across Australia, most states have similar but distinct laws on what classifies as a retail business.
-There are some types of businesses the Act does not consider to be retail shops including:
+There are some types of businesses the Queensland version of the Act does not consider to be retail shops including:

 - real estate or property agents